RAKWireless/wisblock-node-red/interface/rak5802/rak5802_modbus/README.md

 - Raspberry Pi + RAK6421 WisBlock Hat + WisBlock IO RAK5802
 - RAK7391 WisGate Developer Connect + WisBlock IO RAK5802

-in this example, we use a RAK7391 board to interface RAK5802. there are two WisBlock IO Connecter on the RAK7391 already, you can connect RAK5802 with any one of them.
+In this example, we use a RAK7391 board to interface RAK5802. there are two WisBlock IO Connecter on the RAK7391 already, you can connect RAK5802 with any one of them.

 ### 2.3.
 Other hardware